For other regions or specializations, see the Fieldwork Opportunities page on the Institute's website.

 - American Research Institute in Turkey (ARIT) is a non-profit educational institution dedicated to promoting American and Turkish research and exchange related to Turkey in all fields of the humanities and social sciences, and especially in archaeology.
 They also give several fellowships for graduate students and post-doctoral research.
-See also their Review of Applications for Excavations and Surveys in Turkey for 2007 page.
-Currently ARIT reviews applications from abroad for archaeological excavations and surveys to take place in Turkey in 2007 prior to the permit process with the Ministry of Culture and Tourism, General Directorate for Cultural Heritage and Museums (or Monuments and Museums, sometimes).
+See also their Recommended Procedures for Requesting a Permit to Conduct Research in Turkey page.
+Currently ARIT reviews applications from abroad for archaeological excavations and surveys to take place in Turkey prior to the permit process with the Ministry of Culture and Tourism, General Directorate for Cultural Heritage and Museums (or Monuments and Museums, sometimes).

 - British Institute of Archaeology at Ankara.
 The British Institute at Ankara (BIAA) supports, facilitates, promotes and publishes British research focused on Turkey and the Black Sea littoral within the arts, humanities and social sciences, whilst maintaining a centre in Ankara focused on the archaeology of Turkey.
 They have a good library in Ankara on Anatolian archaeology and the institute can be a good source of survey equipment to rent if you become a member.
 Here is a list of ongoing and recent archaeological projects affiliated with the Institute.
 BIAA also grants fellowships for archaeological research in Turkey.

 - Institut Francais d'Etudes Anatolienne.
 There is plenty of information on the French archaeological missions in Turkey in that page.